 21. Become a social media manager

+You don’t have to work for an agency to dive into social media marketing.
 You can start your own social media management business from home with a laptop, social media management tools like Sprout Social, Hootsuite, or Buffer, an internet connection, and your own social media presence.

 Take it from Rachel Pedersen.
 With a TikTok following of one million and a strong presence on Instagram and YouTube, she was able to quit her job as a hairdresser and run her social media business from home.